FINDING YOUR STORY

-This is an interactive workshop to help would-be writers find stories from their own lives that are interesting and read-worthy.
+This is an interactive program to help would-be writers find stories from their own lives – that are interesting and write-worthy.
 Our underlying belief is that everyone has a story – or many stories – but most people do not know how to disengage those narratives from themselves.
 Over three days you will work to discover your own stories.

 “Teaching” is something we avoid.
-Instead, this workshop is a type of guided game-playing, including a little reading-out-loud, a little performance and a lot of writing.
+Instead, this workshop is a type of guided game- playing, which includes a little performance and little drawing – like in Pictionary.
 Through all these, everyone learns things about themselves including, but not limited to, writing a coherent, well-formed story.
-The goal of the workshop is for everyone to come away with the foundation for a complete story, to discover themselves and to fine-tune their writing-process.
+The goal of the workshop is for everyone to come away with one complete and market-worthy story.

-At the outset you also identify your genre of interest – it could be a short story/children’s story/cartoon/fantasy novel or any other.
+At the outset you can also identify your genre of interest – it could be a short story/children’s story/cartoon/fantasy novel or any other.
 We’ll keep each participant’s genre-preferences in mind as we work with you.
 Our aim will be to bring you face-to-face with whatever you have as potential.
 The format of the workshop will be interaction rather than lecture.
-We’ll share a detailed outline of the three-day program at the venue.
-Below is a stripped-down version.

 NOTE: Single occupancy rooms are sometimes possible subject to availability.
 However, this event has very high-demand and all our rooms will need to house two people.
 So we are not offering single-occupancy rooms for this Masterclass.